Who would say no? Finding the Astros another starting pitcher

 So this gets us to the pitcher linked to the Astros since last offseason.
 From 2013-16, Quintana pitched 200 innings each season and compiled a 3.35 ERA.
 If he wasn’t quite an ace, his durability and consistency made him one of the best starters in the league.
 With a team-friendly contract that goes through 2020 for a total of $30.85 million over the final three seasons, everybody thought the White Sox would trade him over the winter.
 They didn’t and it might have been a mistake.

-Quintana has allowed five or more runs in four of his 13 starts, with some minor spikes in walk rate and home-run rate compared to his career norms.
+Quintana has allowed five or more runs in four of his 13 starts, with some minor spikes in walk rate and home run rate compared to his career norms.
 His ERA looks bad, but the FIP is a respectable 4.17, and while the extra walks aren’t helping, one reason for his high ERA is a low strand rate of 66.7 percent, significantly below his 78 percent rate of the previous two seasons.

 The more you dig into the numbers, Quintana is mostly the same pitcher.
-His velocity is fine, his strikeout rate is actually a career high, his “well-hit average” is lower than his career rate.
+His velocity is fine, his strikeout rate is actually a career high, his well-hit average is lower than his career rate.
 I see a pitcher who is better than his ERA and has probably pitched in some bad luck.
 Vargas has been better so far, but I’d probably take Quintana the rest of season.

 Of course, the White Sox would love to see him reel off three or four good starts in a row to convince teams they could get the same package they might have wanted over the winter.